The Tempest The Divine Quotes

-[Aside] These be fine things, an if they be
+[aside] These be fine things, an if they be not

 Caliban thinks the liquor divine because it is unknown to him.
 Is Shakespeare commenting that much of our own sense of what is divine simply springs from what we don't know?

 O heaven, O earth, bear witness to this sound,